Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: TN-DA Example 1: ODMTS Design with Adoptions Problem

+The third case study uses the same data as the second case study, however it incorporates a larger set for $Z$ by considering more arcs between hubs (see details in Appendix~\ref{sect:atlanta_data_appendix}).
+Preliminary investigation indicates that {\sc P-Path} cannot handle this setting due to its massive memory requirement, exceeding 500 GB with commercial solver Gurobi 9.5.
+However, the exact algorithm, which is based on a decomposition approach, can partially solve this instance.
+Therefore, in this case, the exact algorithm is chosen as the baseline for evaluating the heuristic algorithms.
+The choice model is switched back to {\sc Time-Based} to showcase the connection with Proposition~\ref{prop:arc_s1_proFA}.
+Additionally, this case study incorporates congestion modeling to enhance its realism.

-This section evaluates ODMTS designs found by the exact algorithm and the iterative algorithms.
-To compute False Rejection Rate ($\%R_{false}$) and False Adoption Rate ($\%A_{false}$) under the optimal design $\mathbf{z}^*$ of the exact algorithm, the trip set $\hat{T}^*$ is constructed with $(T \setminus T') \cup \{r \in T': (\delta^{r})^* = 1\}$ as discussed in Proposition \ref{prop:exact_alg_prop}.
-For iterative algorithms, remember that Algorithms \mynameref{alg:m_GRRE} and \mynameref{rho_GAGR} report the design with the minimal objective.
-That is, an intermediate design found by these algorithms might be reported in this section.
-Furthermore, note that, although only a subset of trips is used to obtain the design in all algorithms, the design evaluation is computed with all core trips and latent trips.
+The design objectives reported in the following subsections are based on {\sc Eval-ODMTS}.
+Note that, although only a subset of trips is used to obtain the design in all algorithms, the design evaluation is computed with all core trips and latent trips to account for all riders considered.